 1.02 Recommendation A: Maintain allowances for regional declarations and professional judgement in the State Drought Plan.

-1.02 Recommendation B: Identify areas where additional indicator sites are needed (stream and groundwater gages in each drought region) and maintain the existing stream gages and groundwater stations in order to monitor conditions locally.
+1.02 Recommendation B: Identify areas where additional indicator sites are needed (real-time stream and groundwater gages in each drought region) and maintain the existing stream gages and groundwater stations in order to monitor conditions locally.

 1.02 Discussion: Even though Connecticut is a relatively small state, precipitation can vary from one region of the state to the other.
 During the 2016-2017 drought, the eastern part of the state received enough precipitation to remain at a “Drought Advisory” level while the western counties were elevated to a higher level of “Drought Warning” (2008 Drought Plan levels.)
 The opposite was true during the drought of 2020.
 Lower Fairfield County had the highest amount of precipitation in the state.
 Although water systems in the region reacted differently, the IDW never elevated Fairfield County above Stage 1 drought -- essentially a “head’s up” level of drought yet Windham County was at Stage 3 for several months.

-Stream and groundwater gages are the most effective means of gathering scientific data related to flooding, drought, river health, recreation, water supply, wastewater management, and setting ecological streamflow targets.
-The data from our stream and groundwater gages must continue to be collected on a regular basis with no interruptions in order to have the most complete scientific data with which to analyze and evaluate in a comparative manner from season to season and year to year to year.
+Real-time stream and groundwater gages are the most effective means of gathering scientific data related to flooding, drought, river health, recreation, water supply, wastewater management, and setting ecological streamflow targets.
+The data from our stream and groundwater gages must continue to be collected on a regular basis with no interruptions, and the network expanded, in order to have the most complete scientific data with which to analyze and evaluate in a comparative manner from season to season and year to year to year.
 Conservation groups, government regulators, and water and power companies all agree we need more, not less, data.

 1.03 Finding: The drought indices utilized for determining state and regional level drought status that are the most appropriate should be continually monitored for effectiveness by the IDW.